ioschkagautier/BIManalyst_g_22/A5/A5 Reflect.md

 The concept we focused on was conducting **Life Cycle Assessment (LCA)** using OpenBIM workflows to analyze and visualize CO₂-eq emissions for building lifecycle phases (A1-A3, C3, C4).
 Our learning journey was transformative, moving from a basic understanding of OpenBIM tools to developing a script capable of extracting, processing, and visualizing LCA data.
 Key learning milestones included:
 1. Understanding IFC data structures and extracting relevant attributes using **ifcOpenShell**.
-2. Leanring to access stored data from the IFC through **scripting in Phython**.
+2. Learning to access stored data from the IFC through **scripting in Phython**.
 3. Integrating material-specific CO₂ data from **EPD databases** with BIM models and our script.
 4. Creating a user-friendly visualization in **Speckle** to present environmental impacts.